UtkarshPathrabe/An-Introduction-to-Interactive-Programming-in-Python----Coursera/Week 00/Week 0 Quiz/Quiz 0.md

 - `(7 - 2) / (3 ** 2)` : This example has correct syntax.
 - `5 * 3 (7 - 2)` : This example has incorrect syntax.
 This is missing an operator between 3 and (7-2).
 - `8 / -2` : This example has correct syntax.
 You can put a negative sign in front of a number like this.
+- `9 - (2 - (4 * 3)` : This example has incorrect syntax.
+This is missing closing parenthesis.
+- `5 - 1 - 3 - 7 - 0` : This example has correct syntax.

 Question 05
 -----------